yichousun/Winter2021_CS249_GNN/Paper_Presentation/Expressive_Power/HighOrderGNN/README.md

 As these tests get more powerful as k increases, it is advantageous to construct networks that can be expressive as the k-WL test for some arbitrary k.
 The k-FWL test is included in this work as it allows us to get 3-WL expressivness with a lower computational complexity.

+### The Graph Network

+In order to get expressive power of a k-WL graph, this paper constructs its networks to operate according to the rules of the k-WL test.
+This allows for the network to discriminate between graphs that the k-WL text can.
+However, we also want the property that isomorphic graphs will always produce the same output.
+In order to accomplish this, the network is constructed out of layers that are either equivariant or invariant with respect to the permutation group.
+This allows for the network to be invariant as a whole to the permutation group, which means that any graphs that are isomorphic to eachother will produce the same result from any network.

 ## Contributions and Results
 * This paper proves that there exists a k-order GNN that can be as powerful as the k-WL test.
 * This paper builds a provably stronger, simple and scalable model which has a provable 3-WL expressive power.